Click or touch the colourful headings listed in the three navigational Menus (one above and two below) to jump to different sections within the post.

 Khim worked on her Chinese diary until the end of April 2009.
 Beginning in the following month, in the good spirit of having more variety and getting her to write about her past events rather than just daily matters that she had been digesting into the diary form, I heartily recommended to Khim that she could start working on several autobiographical projects, which eventuated via Microsoft Word as follows.

 |The Story of Khim-Kin Woon||温琴京故事||23||11 Aug 2011|

 Overall, Khim finally became competent enough to be a writer successfully capturing her stories for posterity.
 Meticulously recalling and typing out various events in her life chronologically across several autobiographical projects constituted one of Khim’s most significant achievements.
 Khim persisted in those projects for four years from 2009 to 2012, as long as she had played the piano in her youth.
 Undoubtedly, Khim’s monumental accomplishment as a writer can indeed be regarded as a crowning glory in its own right.
-So far, Khim remains the only one of all of the ten siblings to have documented her history through writing and journaling.
+So far, Khim remains the only one of all of the ten siblings to have documented her history through typing, writing, journaling and word processing.